elo-enterprises/lab-notebooks/printer/operating-procedures.md

 # Filament Change
 [Printer Operating Procedures List](README.md#operating-procedures)
-* click on Pause Print, if the g-code did not do so automatically.
+* If the current print's gcode paused automatically, everything is fine.
+We have not yet attempted to stop a print manually by pressing the pause button, change filament and resume.
+Be aware that this may ruin the print.
+* On the printer console, go to Load/Unload Filament --> Load/Unload E0 --> Unload Filament.
+The extruder gears will turn in reverse, ejecting the filament.
+While this is happening, gently pull on the filament at the filament sensor to assist in unthreading.
-* click on load/unload filament, unload filament, and unthread the filament.
-If the PTFE tube comes loose, reinsert into the extruder, careful not to cause dents, kinks or excess friction.
+  * If the PTFE tube comes loose, reinsert it into the extruder, careful not to cause dents, kinks or excess friction.
-* Insert the new filament, make sure the hot-end is still hot, move the print head to a position outside the range of the printing object, and purge the new filament until you can verify it is moving through the system.
-* Resume the print.
+* Insert the new filament.
+  * On the printer console, go to Load/Unload Filament --> Go to the Front.
+The print head will travel to the center front of the printer, making it easy to see the filament purging process.
+If this location overlaps with the print in progress, go to Prepare --> Move Axis --> Move X (and/or Y) and find a suitable purge location.
+  * On the printer console, go to Load/Unload Filament --> Load/Unload E0 --> Preheat PLA (200).
+The print head heater will begin heating and a message to wait will appear.
+  * On the printer console, go to Load/Unload Filament --> Load/Unload E0 --> Purge E0.
+Once the print head is heated, the extruder will attempt to grab the filament and purge through the nozzle.
+    * If the purge is unsuccessful, try purging more while manually applying forward pressure on the filament at the filament sensor, pushing it toward the extruder.
+    * If several purge attempts are unsuccessful, the nozzle may be clogged.
+While the printer is hot, try scraping off any plastic around the nozzle.
+If this is unsuccessful, power off and let everything cool down, then remove the nozzle and try cleaning it out.
+* Resume the print, careful to verify that the print head correctly moved back to the location where the print was paused.